Sat Jun 1 22:24:43 2024

 execution stack, and any global values.
 A program being evaluated in one

-context may spawn multiple child contexts, such as when you call eval
+context may spawn multiple child contexts, such as when you call eval,

 and each child will share the same heap and globals.
 When using multiple